Attractions in Crete

 Commonly known among the locals as 'the Lake', the small lagoon located in the center of Agios Nikolaos has linked its name to myths and legends (one even implying that the goddess Athena bathed in it).
 Lake Voulismeni is the main landmark of this urban centre and a favorite attraction for every visitor.

 Officially known as Kalydon, Spinalonga is located at a distance of approximately 800 m from the Cretan shore, right opposite Elounda and Plaka.
 During the summer, you may visit it taking a boat from Elounda or Agios Nikolaos.
-With a diverse history mostly connected to the 20th century leper colony and the Leprosy Hospital, which closed down in 1965 and is not abandoned.
+With a diverse history mostly connected to the XX century leper colony and the Leprosy Hospital, which closed down in 1965 and is now abandoned.
 Spinalonga is today uninhabited.
 Lack of accommodation on Spinalonga means that you can visit the island only for a few hours.